mramshaw/Elastic/README.md

 Having looked at [Cassandra with Python](http://github.com/mramshaw/Python_Cassandra), [Couchbase](http://github.com/mramshaw/RESTful-Couchbase) and [DynamoDB](http://github.com/mramshaw/DynamoDB),
  this time Elasticsearch is in the cross-hairs.

-Under the covers ElasticSearch uses [Apache Lucene](http://lucene.apache.org/).
+Under the covers Elasticsearch uses [Apache Lucene](http://lucene.apache.org/).

 Elasticsearch is very similiar to [Apache Solr](http://lucene.apache.org/solr/).
-Both ElasticSearch and Solr are built on top of Lucene, and seem to offer roughly similiar features.
-It's worth remembering that ElasticSearch, while open-source, is backed by a commercial (for-profit) company.
+Both Elasticsearch and Solr are built on top of Lucene, and seem to offer roughly similiar features.
+It's worth remembering that Elasticsearch, while open-source, is backed by a commercial (for-profit) company.

 Amazon offers both as services: Elasticsearch is marketed as